theGeekist/Shortner/README.md

 # theGeekist/Shortner

-Shortner is a super simple, self-hosted URL shortener written in Go that works seamlessly with Nginx.
-It’s designed for internal use cases where email links get excessively long and messy.
-This tool provides a clean, lightweight solution for quickly shortening URLs, making them easier to manage and share.
+Shortner is a lightweight, self-hosted `URL shortener` written in Go, designed to work seamlessly with Nginx.
+It’s perfect for internal use cases where email links become excessively long and messy.

+Whether you're automating workflows with **n8n**, sending clean URLs via **Telegram bots**, or simply need a **privacy-friendly alternative to third-party services**, Shortner provides a streamlined, self-hosted solution.

 💡 **Read more about the use case in our blog post:**
 👉 [Gmail Inbox Becoming Unmanageable?
 Here's One Fix With n8n and Telegram](https://geekist.co/gmail-inbox-becoming-unmanageable-heres-one-fix-with-n8n-and-telegram)

+---

 ## Features